leanprover/doc-gen4/README.md

 Document Generator for Lean 4

 ## Usage
+Please do read the entire usage section once before executing commands as it might safe you some time.

 `doc-gen4` is easiest to use via its custom Lake facet.
 The currently recommended setup for this is that you create a nested project for documentation building inside of your lake project.
 To do this: